mitsuba-renderer/mitsuba3/docs/src/python_interface/intro.rst

 the replacement of types in function signatures.

-To import Mitsuba into Python, you will first have to import the central :code:`mitsuba` module and set the desired variant.
+To import Mitsuba into Python, you will first have to import the central ``mitsuba`` module and set the desired variant.
 Following this, specific classes can be imported.

 .. code-block:: python